Uqido/spec-technical-debt-tracing/README.md

   *examples*:
   - an API controller requires in-depth validation of the parameters, but the API is unstable and under-specified, the meaning and structure of the parameters will probably change soon.

-Neither of these comments **should** be used to comment code failing acceptance criteria—no fixme, wips or the like—such choices should be managed at team level instead.
+Neither of these comments **should** be used to comment code that will fail acceptance criteria—no FIXMEs, WIPs or the like—such choices should be managed at team level instead.